lob/lob-java/README.md

 ### Usage

-We've provided examples in the `lob-java-examples/` package that has examples of how to use the lob-java wrapper with some of our core endpoints.
+We've provided examples in a separate repository [lob-java-examples](https://github.com/lob/lob-java-examples).
+It has examples of how to use the lob-java wrapper with some of our core endpoints.

 #### Initialization and Configuration
 ```java